 The largest component of our other equity investments is our private equity portfolio.
 The private equity portfolio is an illiquid portfolio consisting of mezzanine and equity investments that vary by industry, stage and type of investment.
-Private equity investments carried at estimated fair value totaled \$2.2 billion at both June 30, 2024 and December 31, 2023.
-As of June 30, 2024, \$2.0 billion was invested directly in a variety of companies and \$0.2 billion was invested indirectly through various private equity funds.
+Private equity investments carried at estimated fair value totaled \$2.3 billion and \$2.2 billion at both June 30, 2024 September 30, 2024 and December 31, 2023, respectively.
+As of June 30, 2024 September 30, 2024, \$2.0 billion \$2.1 billion was invested directly in a variety of companies, and \$0.2 billion was invested indirectly through various private equity funds.

-During the second quarter of 2024, PNC participated in the Visa exchange program, allowing PNC to convert its Visa Class B-1 common shares into 1.8 million of Visa Class B-2 common shares and 0.7 million of Visa Class C common shares.
-The Visa Class B-2 common shares remain subject to the same restrictions that were imposed on the Visa Class B-1 common shares.
+During the second quarter of 2024, PNC participated in the Visa exchange program, allowing PNC to convert its Visa Class B-1 common shares into 1.8 million approximately equal amounts of Visa Class B-2 common shares and 0.7 million Visa Class C common shares.
+This conversion event resulted in a gain of \$754 million related to the Visa Class C common shares received.
+PNC retained the Visa Class B-2 common shares.
+The Visa Class B-2 common shares, which are included in our other equity investments at cost, remain subject to the same restrictions that were imposed on the Visa Class B-1 common shares.
 Participation in the exchange required PNC to agree to a make-whole agreement that subjects PNC to the same indemnity obligations to Visa as prior to participation in the exchange program.